What you need to know about aging of wine before you buy with advice to made sure you made the right choice.Read More

 For the year 2013, California state averages, a Chenin Blanc was potentially the driest and Viognier was potentially the sweetest grape.

 With American and other "New World" wines, the varietal name comes first and then comes the appellation(locality).

-This was a great marketing move by New World Wineries.
-Is it easier to market thousand of brands from many entire countries as simply as chardonnay or Meursault, Puligny-Montrachet or Chassagne-Montrachet, small places in a very limited production in Cotes-de-Beaune France which is, you guessed it, chardonnay.
-The snob factor in knowing European wines is hard to resist?
+A total neophyte could cope with the varietal names.
+It took study to understand the appellation or Old World system Going varietal was a great boon to the New World.
+It was a great marketing move by New World Wineries.
+Is it easier to market thousand of brands from many entire countries as simply as chardonnay than as Meursault, Puligny-Montrachet or Chassagne-Montrachet, small places in a very limited production in Cotes-de-Beaune France which is, you guessed it, chardonnay.
+The snob factor, however, in knowing European wines is hard to resist?